zina1995/Twitter-API-C-Library/README.md

 # C++ Twitter API Library

-A C++17 library for access to Twitter's Standard v1.1 REST and Streaming APIs.
+# C++ library for access to Twitter's Standard v1.1 REST and Streaming APIs.

 This library is **not** production ready!
 It was built in order to learn about networking and Web APIs.

-## Example
+# Example

 ```cpp
 #include <iostream>